The Most Scenic Area in Florida - Nature Coast Florida

-As you head further south in Levy County, you will see a turn-off sign for Yankeetown just before Inglis, Florida at the county border.
+As you head south in Levy County, you will see a turn-off sign for Yankeetown just before Inglis, Florida at the county border.
 Yankeetown is another small village with a BIG fishing problem and that would be common in this area except for the fact the Withlacoochee River empties into the Gulf here.

-Historians could tell many tales about the Withlacoochee as a factor in conflicts with Native Americans and Spanish explorers as well as the attempts of a young United States trying to take control of Florida in the early 1800s.
+Historians could tell many tales about the Withlacoochee as a factor in conflicts with Native Americans and Spanish explorers as well as the attempts of the young United States trying to take control of Florida in the early 1800s.
 That is material for another Florida day trip post.

 The second largest city in Citrus County is Crystal River.
 This is one of our top destinations for a Florida day trip.
-One of the reasons Crystal River is so popular is the designation as the Manatee Capital of the World!
+One of the reasons Crystal River is so popular is its designation as the Manatee Capital of the World!

 Crystal River is on the river of the same name, with a spring called Three Sisters Springs.
-Crystal River is the destination for thousands of annual shallow water scallop hunters from all over Florida when the season starts in July.
+Crystal River is the destination for thousands of annual shallow-water scallop hunters from all over Florida when the season starts in July.

 This old Florida fishing village is much the same as it was 50 years ago.
 They do have one of the best freshwater Tiki bars called Crump’s Landing.
 And we can’t forget about a huge regional attraction Monkey Island.
 Enjoy watching the spider monkeys going through their daily routine while having lunch at The Florida Cracker restaurant.

 We have written many articles about a Florida day trip to Crystal River.
 We recommend you visit this post for complete details.

 In about 1840 Fort DeSoto was established to protect civilians from the Indians.
-Today, Brooksville, the largest city in Hernando county, stands on that spot.
+Today, Brooksville, the largest city in Hernando County, stands on that spot.

 Brooksville became a significant trading post and overnight spot for people traveling to Tampa.
 Later Brooksville was the center of the turpentine trade.